Gabrielle-Young28/young_g_midterm_practice_2/README.md

 # Midterm GitHub Project: Dr Stone vs Demon Slayer vs Kekkai Sensen 🌳 👺
 This is a partner-based project in which we will debate which anime is better.
-Dr Stone or Demon Slayer.
+Dr Stone or Demon Slayer or Kekkai Sensen.
 ## Installation
 No installation required.
 Simply download the zip file and extract
 ## Usage